 We perform autologous islet transplantation.
 An autologous transplant means we return your own islet cells to you.

-Auto islet transplant is an innovative surgical procedure that relieves the pain of chronic pancreatitis by removing all or part of the pancreas.
-It also minimizes or eliminates the risk of diabetes that usually results from pancreatectomy.
+With an islet cell transplant, your body can continue making insulin.
+The pancreatectomy relieves the pain of chronic pancreatitis by removing all or part of the pancreas.
+The islet cell transplant minimizes or eliminates the risk of diabetes from the pancreatectomy.